A warm and touching story by Gerda Maria Scheidl and illustrated by the legendary European artist Bernadette Watts.

-Gerda Marie Scheidl was born in 1913 in Bremerhaven-Geestemünde in the north of Germany.
-Gerda Maria Scheidl studied dance at the Hellerau-Laxenburg School on the outskirts of Vienna, then trained as an actor and became a member of the Stadttheater Bremerhaven.
+Gerda Marie Scheidl (1913–2005) was born in Bremerhaven-Geestemünde in the north of Germany.
+Scheidl studied dance at the Hellerau-Laxenburg School on the outskirts of Vienna, then trained as an actor and became a member of the Stadttheater Bremerhaven.
 Afterward she had a three-year stint with the Dortmund opera before returning to her studies, reading philosophy and art history.
-Gerda Maria Scheidl wrote both children’s books and plays for children.
-Later on she also worked for radio and television as well as being in charge of a private children’s theater.
-She died in 2005.
+Scheidl wrote both books and plays for children.
+Later she also worked for radio and television and was in charge of a private children’s theater.

 Originally published in Switzerland in 1985, this gentle picture book is quaint...Luminous, pastel drawings capture the contrast between the peaceful sanctuary of the pleasingly unkempt meadow and the forbidding formality of the neighboring garden.